Merkel urges Qatar to ensure fair tenders for World Cup projects

 Infrastructure spending in Qatar will average over 10 percent of gross domestic product ahead of the World Cup, with activity in the construction sector likely to peak around 2015, its state planning authority has said.

-The Qatari government has allocated 40 percent of its budget between now and 2016 to fund a string of mega-projects, including $5.5 billion (3.5 billion pounds) for a deepwater seaport, $20 billion for roads and a $17.5 billion new airport.
+The Qatari government has allocated 40 percent of its budget between now and 2016 to fund a string of mega-projects, including $5.5 billion for a deepwater seaport, $20 billion for roads and a $17.5 billion new airport.

 Ibrahim al Ibrahim, economic adviser to the emir of Qatar, said the country hoped to benefit from the know-how of Germany's industrial sector as it developed its economy.